jwrajer/strangers-things/README.md

 # Stranger's Things

- I didn't get to add edit/delete button for posts, but that was mostly likely next.
+ I didn't get to add edit button for posts, but that was mostly likely next.
 If messages existed it would break the dashboard unless I do a quick .map to it.

 I do recognize that I switched halfway from refering to posts as listings